Strategy

 Fee vs tax saved — the only comparison that matters

-For most investors, the 1031 fee is a tiny fraction of the tax deferred.
+For most investors, the cost of running a 1031 is a tiny fraction of the tax deferred.
 Run the math:

-The conversation about fees should happen after you've confirmed the tax savings.
-If your tax savings are $20k+ on any sale, the fee is effectively free.
+The conversation about cost should happen after you've confirmed the tax savings.
+If your tax savings are $20k+ on any sale, the cost is effectively a rounding error.
 If your savings are $5k on a small deal, shop harder or skip the exchange.

 Model your numbers: 1031 exchange calculator.